Driver licence in New Zealand: Endorsements

 In addition to the six classes, driving some types of vehicles or services require licence endorsements.
 These can be gained once the appropriate course for the endorsement has been completed.
 Drivers applying for endorsements I, O, P and V also have to undergo a Police background check.
+Endorsements F, R, T, V and W are for driving the respective vehicles on a public road; the endorsements are not required if driven on private property that is not legally a "Public Place".
+A P endorsement is required only for taking paying passengers, not for driving the vehicle itself.